-Enhanced overall end-to-end supply chain visibility and transparency sounds good, but how exactly does the IOT provide such visibility?
+Enhanced overall end-to-end supply chain visibility and transparency sounds good, but how exactly does the IoT provide such visibility?
 While we just outlined these benefits in a very general way, let’s look at a few concrete value-added propositions the IOT can provide to supply chain logistics.

 - Detailed Tracking: Being able to track shipments – and their accompanying conditions, such as temperature and other environmental variables – from door-to-door not only provides supply chain planners with a window into how partners or vendors handle shipments, but also allow for the evaluation of selected routes and the overall efficiency of freight carriers.
 The capacity for detailed analytics on the cost-efficiency of freight will have a ripple effect for supply chain planners interested in creating as streamlined a supply chain system as possible.

-- Managing Warehouse Stock: Imagine a supplier schedules a delivery of product to a customer using inventory readings taken from the close of business the day before – a somewhat common practice prior to the IOT.
+- Managing Warehouse Stock: Imagine a supplier schedules a delivery of a product to a customer using inventory readings taken from the close of business the day before – a somewhat common practice prior to the IoT.
 The data shows inventory levels will be adequate to fill the order, but an unforeseen disruption overnight means reduced inventory for that shipment for which the planner was unaware.
-While this used to lead to a costly supply disruption, the IOT provides suppliers with automated, real-time reporting on warehouse stock leading to the ability to rapidly adjust plans or shipments.
-Gone are the days of hoping product is available for shipping and arrived are the days when intelligent planning systems can use automated triggers in order to make decisions on whether or not to order additional product, adjust shipment pick up times, or expedite orders.
+While this used to lead to a costly supply disruption, the IoT provides suppliers with automated, real-time reporting on warehouse stock leading to the ability to rapidly adjust plans or shipments.
+Gone are the days of hoping the product is available for shipping and arrived are the days when intelligent planning systems can use automated triggers in order to make decisions on whether or not to order additional product, adjust shipment pick up times, or expedite orders.

-- Fuel cost reduction: Utilizing GPS and RFID technology, along with sensors and on-board computing, suppliers can track, analyze, and share real-time data about fuel consumption and equipment maintenance to leverage best practices when it comes to freight and shipping.
+- Fuel cost reduction: Utilizing GPS and RFID technology, along with sensors and onboard computing, suppliers can track, analyze, and share real-time data about fuel consumption and equipment maintenance to leverage best practices when it comes to freight and shipping.
 The ability to monitor fuel prices throughout a specific region is also beneficial in deciding the most cost-effective time and mode to schedule shipments, and to provide transportation partners with the most up-to-date data possible on fuel and other transportation costs.

-IOT Adds Value Beyond the Numbers
+IoT Adds Value Beyond the Numbers

-As the global supply chain becomes dependent on technology and automated systems that essentially remove some of the human element from the equation, it’s important to view the IOT and other technological advances as mere tools to enhance overall manufacturing, supplier, distributor, and sales experiences.
+As the global supply chain becomes dependent on technology and automated systems that essentially remove some of the human element from the equation, it’s important to view the IoT and other technological advances as mere tools to enhance overall manufacturing, supplier, distributor, and sales experiences.

-At the end of the day, supply chain logistics and processes are measured and evaluated as best practices to more efficiently serve customers – people – and to ensure products and services are delivered on-time and in good order to cement lasting, profitable relationships.
-Tools like the IOT make it easier to build these relationships and provide customers with the peace of mind required to create partnerships where each party benefits and shares in the growth and prosperity that results from effective business practices.
+At the end of the day, supply chain logistics and processes are measured and evaluated as best practices to more efficiently serve customers – people – and to ensure products and services are delivered on time and in good order to cement lasting, profitable relationships.
+Tools like the IoT make it easier to build these relationships and provide customers with the peace of mind required to create partnerships where each party benefits and shares in the growth and prosperity that results from effective business practices.